5 Marriage and Family Therapy Courses

 Marriage and family therapy students are not thrown straight from the classroom to the office.
 There is a period at the end of the degree program where students begin conducting supervised sessions and then attend courses to review their work with professors and peers.
 This process is referred to as Practicum.
 Successful completion Practicum training is a requirement of graduation, and provides the networking opportunities needed to secure the internship position that will eventually lead to MFT licensure.

-As long as there are couple and families, there will be steady jobs available for graduates of MFT programs.
+As long as there are couple and families, there will be steady jobs available for graduates of marriage and family therapist programs.
 While this work is emotionally and mentally challenging, it is in equal parts rewarding.
+A family therapist can truly change people’s lives.
 Through completing courses such as these five, students will prepare for exciting careers in the mental health community.